dronenb/notes/docs/kubectl.md

 kubectl exec -it pods/<pod_name> -- /bin/bash
 ```

-## Create an ad-hoc pod using a push/pull secret:
+## Create an ad-hoc pod using a push/pull secret

 ```bash
 kubectl run \